 2) How it sounds subjectively to the listener

 Ultimately, you just have to listen and decide what sounds best to your ears.
-As far as the music industry standard/popularity is concerned, WAV is the most popular for uncompressed audio, MP3 for lossy, and FLAC for lossless audio formats.
+As far as the music industry standard/popularity is concerned, WAV is the most popular for uncompressed audio, MP3 for lossy, and FLAC for lossless format audio.
 But again, let your ears decide what you like best!

 We hope that you found this article helpful.
 Whilst you’re here, why not check out some of our other recent articles such as our guide to Audio Compression, Dynamic Range or Audio Engineering!